systrauss/ICEBall-Coincidence-Code/README.md

 # ICEBall-Coincidence-Code

 This code is going to be changing a lot.
+Currently this is a log of upload changes. there will be a comprehensive readme and explanation when the code is complete

 Almost everything in the user folder will get shifted to work without needing to recompile the script every time.